 If you’re experiencing the kinds of challenges described here, you might explore some of these options:

-What should I look for in a therapist for identity development?
+What to look for in a therapist for identity development

 Look for a therapist who has a specialty in treating challenges related to identity